Facilities where the building’s performance is part of your performance.

 No matter the building type, it still lands on your desk.

-Whether you re responsible for a corporate headquarters, a medical facility, a distribution hub, or a senior living community, the pattern is familiar:
+Whether you’re responsible for a corporate headquarters, a medical facility, a distribution hub, or a large campus environment, the pattern is familiar:

 - Leadership and visitors see the building long before they see the work behind it.